 “Happiness is walking in the grass in your bare feet.“ -Lucy Van Pelt

 Michelle lives in Santa Rosa, California with her son and Paws As Loving Support (PALS) facility dogs, “Austin” Powers and Princess “Nadia.”
 She has worked at the Swain Center since 2001.
 Michelle’s passion is working with children on the Autism Spectrum.
-She enjoys teaching social skills classes.
+She enjoys teaching Social Skills/Let’s Adapt! classes.
 In 2010, Michelle became an active volunteer and puppy raiser for PALS.
 She wanted to team up with an assistance dog to help her out with her job at the Swain Center.
 Austin and Michelle graduated on September 11, 2011 as an Assistance Dog Facility Dog Team.
 Nadia and Michelle graduated on October 20, 2012 as an Assistance Dog Facility Dog Team.
 Both Austin and Nadia currently work at the Swain Center.
-Michelle and Nadia are in training to become a Comfort Team for the County of Sonoma.
+The kids enjoy seeing and working with the dogs during their therapy sessions.
 In her free time, Michelle loves to snuggle up on the couch and watch movies.
 She enjoys scrapbooking, reading, gardening, canning, pickling, hiking and camping.

 Katie grew up in Santa Rosa and was very happy to move back to Sonoma County after college.
 In her free time she enjoys spending time with her wonderful husband and three little boys.